Slightly-Techie/discount-ecommerce-frontend/README.md

-# Welcome to your E-Commerce project
+# Whammo - E-Commerce Discount Platform

-## Project info
+## Project Overview

+Whammo is a modern e-commerce platform that aggregates discounted products from major retailers like Shoprite and Melcom.
+Built with React, TypeScript, and modern web technologies, it provides users with a seamless shopping experience to discover and purchase discounted products.

+## Features

+- **Product Browsing**: Browse products with search and filtering capabilities
+- **Shopping Cart**: Add items to cart with guest and authenticated user support
+- **Favorites**: Save products to wishlist
+- **User Authentication**: Secure login/register with JWT tokens
+- **Admin Dashboard**: Product and user management for administrators
+- **Responsive Design**: Mobile-first approach with beautiful UI
+- **Real-time Updates**: Optimistic UI updates and automatic data synchronization

+## Tech Stack

+- **Frontend**: React 18, TypeScript, Vite
+- **UI Library**: shadcn/ui, Tailwind CSS, Radix UI
+- **State Management**: Zustand, TanStack Query
+- **Routing**: React Router DOM
+- **HTTP Client**: Axios with interceptors
+- **Authentication**: JWT with refresh tokens

 ## How can I edit this code?

-There are several ways of editing your application.
+There are several ways of editing your application:

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)